 Accurate pressure application on the disc releases the healing nutrients that trigger the innate healing process of your body.
 Of course, it will encourage faster overall recovery.

 The process does not involve any surgery.
-Hence, it is completely safe to undergo other therapies like hot and cold therapy, electric stimulation, and ultrasound applications.
+Hence, undergoing other therapies like hot and cold therapy, electric stimulation, and ultrasound applications is completely safe.

 The entire process is minimally invasive.
-But you can experience the benefits only when you undergo the procedure under skilled practitioners who have sufficient experience and knowledge to perform the mechanical or manual treatments.
+But you can experience the benefits only when you undergo the procedure with under-skilled practitioners with sufficient experience and knowledge to perform the mechanical or manual treatments.

-Allow your physician to decide whether the risks are worth the reward by analyzing your medical history.
+By analyzing your medical history, allow your physician to decide whether the risks are worth the reward.

-The preparation phase is more about consulting the doctor for creating a complete and well-managed physical therapy plan.
+The preparation phase involves consulting the doctor to create a complete and well-managed physical therapy plan.
 Spinal traction acts as an enhancer for various other therapies.
 You may have to do some exercises regularly if the physician recommends at-home exercises.
 But it is not at all a mandatory part of the story.

-The overwhelming impact of the traction will help you to live a better life.
+The traction's overwhelming impact will help you live a better life.
 The common results include: